rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 the actual payload cannot be observed.

 It is possible to use the encryption protocol (known as TLS) used by HTTPS to encode normal IP traffic.
-Here, the user connects to a server using the encrypted protocol.
-The server then decrypts the packets, and forwards the packets to the address specified in the packets.
-The server also modifies the TCP/IP headers similar to NAT so that it seems that the connection is coming from the server.
-This also allows for a user to receive replies, as the server will forward back any incoming reply back to the user.
+Here, the user connects to a special server and establishes a secure channel.
+Using this channel the user sends IP data packets.
+The server then decrypts the stream, and forwards the packets to the address specified in the packets.
+The server also modifies the TCP/IP headers (similar to NAT) so that it seems that the connection is coming from the server.
+This also allows for a user to receive replies, as the server will forward back any incoming reply back to the user over the secure channel.

 This is essentially a version of Virtual Private Network (VPN).
 Note that we are wrapping an IP packet in a TLS stream, which in turns uses TCP, which again